2019 Virginia Tech Hokies men's soccer team

 The 2019 Virginia Tech Hokies men's soccer team represented Virginia Tech during the 2019 NCAA Division I men's soccer season.
 It was the 48th season of the University fielding a program.
 The Hokies played their home games at Sandra D. Thompson Field in Blacksburg, Virginia.
 The Hokies were led by eleventh year head coach Mike Brizendine.

 Background

 The 2018 Virginia Tech men's soccer team finished the season with a 11–7–3 overall record and a 3–4–1 ACC record.
 The Hokies were seeded seventh–overall in the 2018 ACC Men's Soccer Tournament.
-The Hokies won their first round match up against Syracuse, but fell to North Caorlina in the second round.
+The Hokies won their first round match up against Syracuse, but fell to North Carolina in the second round.
 The Hokies earned an at-large bid into the 2018 NCAA Division I Men's Soccer Tournament.
 As the twelfth overall seed Virginia Tech defeated Charlotte in the second round, before losing to James Madison in the third round.